slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 	slate app get-conf --dev jupyter-notebook > jnb.yaml

-Make the nessesary changes to the file and include the <secret-name> you created above.
+Make the nessesary changes to the file and include the &lt;secret-name&gt; you created above.
 The last step is creating an instance of the app using the SLATE command as shown below:

 	slate app install jupyter-notebook --group <group> --cluster <cluster> --conf jnb.yaml